Tackling Part O Compliance in London

 This is because the capital is classed as a high-risk location for overheating, so compliance demands more rigorous design solutions.
 For architects, that can feel restrictive — but with the right approach, it doesn’t have to be.

-At Southmore Court - an aged living scheme in Bromley, we helped architects Designscape to achieve compliance with Part O.
+At Southmore Court - an aged living scheme in Bromley - we helped architects Designscape to achieve compliance with Part O and mitigate the risk of overheating.

 We carried out energy modelling and carbon assessments to compare decentralised, renewable and low-carbon energy options to achieve compliance for the London Borough of Bromley.